PieLabs/pie-docs/using/api/pie-player.md

  ```

 #### response-change (bubbles=true)
 The event is dispatched, whenever the status of the current response has changed, eg. when a question is loaded, when the user interacts with a question, when a session is reset.
+The event.detail contains a sessionStatus object

  ```
   player.addEventListener('response-change', function(evt){
-     var player = event.target;
-     var sessionStatus = player.getSessionStatus();
-     console.log(sessionStatus);
+     console.log(evt.detail.sessionStatus);

      //output
      {